-PG&E gradually resumed the construction of the groundwater remedy infrastructures starting May 11, 2020.
+PG&E resumed the construction of the groundwater remedy infrastructures starting May 11, 2020.
 PG&E resumed field activities following a 40-day temporary shutdown which was implemented as a precautionary measure in response to the COVID-19 pandemic.
 New COVID-19 prevention measures have been implemented to maintain protection for workers and visitors.
 DTSC and the DOI will continue to coordinate with PG&E on fieldwork during the pandemic.
 For updated information about the COVID-19 pandemic, please visit the California Department of Public Health website.

 Groundwater Remedy Construction Temporarily Shut Down in Response to COVID-19 Pandemic